psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 prompts/evaluation-prompt.md
 ```

-Do not provide the compiler output, source files, or evaluation criteria.
+Do not provide the compiler output, source files, or Evaluation Criteria.

 Save the receiving response as: